concourse/hush-house/README.md

 ├── ci				# Concourse pipelines and tasks designed to keep │				# the environment continuously up to date.
 │
+│
-├── deployments			# Directory that contains all deployments that │   │				# exist in the k8s cluster.
-Each deployment directory │   │				# is packaged as a Helm chart and deployment as a │   │				# Helm release with the corresponding directory name.
+├── deployments 		# Where you can find all deployments that get │   │				# continuously deployed by `hush-house` when changes │   │				# to configurations in this repository are made.
 │   │
-│   ├── Makefile		# Targets to manage the helm releases (to be used by │   │				# the pipelines and tasks.
 │   │
-│   ├── hush-house		# A deployment (`hush-house.concourse-ci.org`).
-│   │   ├── README.md		# The deployment's description.
+│   ├── with-creds		# Deployments that require credentials that do not exist │   │   │			# in this repository (as they're not public)
-│   │   ├── Chart.yaml		# Metadata about the deployment.
+│   │   │
-│   │   ├── templates		# K8S resouces and notes to be templated from the values
+│   │   ├── Makefile		# Scripting related to the deployments
-│   │   │			# specified (.values.yaml + values.yaml)
+│   │   │
-│   │   ├── requirements.yaml	# Versioned dependencies of this chart.
-│   │   ├── values.yaml		# Public values.
+│   │   ├── hush-house		# The `hush-house` deployment itself
-│   │   └── .values.yaml	# Private values (credentials)
+│   │   └── metrics		# The `metrics` deployment
 │   │
+│   │
+│   │
-│   └── metrics			# Antother deployment (`metrics-hush-house.concourse-ci.org`)
+│   └── without-creds		# Deployments that require NO credentials, i.e., that rely
+│       │			# solely on public values from this repository.
+│       │
+│       ├── Makefile		# Scripting related to the deployments.
-│	...
+│       │
-│       └── values.yaml
+│       └── bananas		# Fully functioning example deployment.
 │
+│
 ├── helm			# Scripts to automate the provisioning of Helm and its │				# server-side component (tiller)
 │
-├── Makefile			# TODO
+│
+├── Makefile			# General scripting for getting access to the cluster and │				# setting up the pipelines.
+│
 │
 └── terraform			# Terraform files for bringing up the K8S cluster and other
     │				# configuring other infrastructure components necessary